jensstein/oandbackup/FAQ.md

       <details><summary>Show details ...</summary>

         - Stored usually in /data/user_de/
+        - introduced with Android version 7
         - It's usual data, but can be accessed before even unlocking your phone (authentication).
           It's usually data that is needed for the pre-start phase of your device.
           E.g. a preference which decides if your app should start on device boot or not.
+        - It is also called Device Encrypted (user_*DE*) Data because it is encrypted by a key which is tied to the physical device
+        - there are a lot of articles our there which explains it more in detail and the difference to credential encrypted storage (CES) e.g. this one: https://lampham.medium.com/device-encrypted-storage-and-direct-boot-mode-in-android-6e5e25d173f3
+        - if apps store importend data in this area depends on how the developer in charge has implemented it
         - Default is set to include it in the backup

       </details>